pixelateit/pixelateit/README.md

 ## I'm an Engineer and learning to code!!

-- 🔭 I will create a website by july 2021
+- 🔭 I will create a website by july 2022
-- 🌱 I’m currently learning everything 🤣
-- 🥅 2021 Goals: Learning CSS and create projects using Java
 - ⚡ Fun fact: I love to draw and reading books

 ### Spotify Playing 🎧